ndming/torpedo/README.md

 ```

 ### Release build
-Configure the build to use Clang and Ninja (clang-tools are installed in the `conda` environment):
+Configure the build to use Clang and Ninja (clang-tools are already included in the `conda` environment):
 ```shell
 cmake -B build -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -G Ninja
 ```